Resources & Articles

 Online Resources Organizations and Journals

-For more information about the practices I employ, please visit any of the following sites:
+For more information about some of the practices and influences on my work, please visit any of the following sites:

 Crazy Wisdom Journal – Excerpt –

-Stefanie: What comes to mind right now, specifically, are the ways in which several of my students and clients have attended to grief through the Authentic Movement work....
+Stefanie: ....
 Some clients come to the movement work from talk therapy sessions in which they have felt validated, seen, and acknowledged for the strength they've demonstrated within challenging life circumstances, but are unsure of how to proceed beyond there.
 Within the movement work, then, they come equipped to experiment, to play, to listen to other possibilities beyond the meanings they have made of their experiences; and to practice — quite literally, taking other kinds of stances.
 They then sometimes return to talk therapy with new insights from their embodied investigations....

 From: Cohen, Stefanie and Paredes, Milagros, “Exploring Whole-Body Healing: A Two-Way Interview Between